kejsitake/bda/README.md

 3. Apply information gain criterion to use to highly effective features.
       1. Extract features high in information gain.
               1. AuthorClassificationBasic.java

+**To compile the project run the Makefile included.